oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 Infrastructure components are defined, adopting an input-output model.
 [Input parameter][Input] are passed to a build plan, resources definitions describe the provision process and [output parameters][Output] return the results.

-{% img aligncenter assets/iomodel.png "HCL Syntax" %}
+{% imgx aligncenter assets/iomodel.png "HCL Syntax" %}

 This principle can be explained using a simple "Hello World" example.
 First we define an input variable.
 The input block, contains type constraints as arguments for interpretation.
 Simple [types][tf_types] are `string`, `number` and `bool`, complex types are `list` and `object`.
 The resource block remains empty for now, because we do not aim to provision any resources.
 The output block returns the execution results.
 Referring to an output variable instructs Terraform to execute the referenced block, the sequence inside the code is actaully not relevant.